Pattaya for Digital Nomads

 Who is Pattaya suitable for?

 Coming here and not partying is a little futile, and after two weeks caught in flux between drunk and hungover, you need to get away, sober up, and start working on losing the bitch-tits.
-You'll have spent way more money than elsewhere in Thailand, and will have probably been far less productive.
+You'll have likely spent more money than elsewhere in Thailand, and will have probably been less productive.

 Don't come here if you're trying to get into shape, because there's a lot of beer to be drunk.
 Don't come here if you need to be productive, because even if you're not drunk you're going to be hungover.
 Don't come here if you have no interest in partying.
 I can't imagine how awful Pattaya is sober.
 Just come here, for a short amount of time, when you need to just say fuck it, I'm going to have some fun.